What Is Knowledge Graph? SEO Glossary

 Learn what the Knowledge Graph means in SEO, why it matters, and how to optimize for it to improve your search presence.

 The Knowledge Graph is Google's massive database of entities and the relationships between them.
-Launched in 2012, it stores structured information about billions of real-world things: people, places, organizations, events, concepts, and more.
-When you search for a well-known person and see a panel on the right side of search results showing their photo, biography, key facts, and related people, that information comes from the Knowledge Graph.
+Google describes it as a system that understands facts and information about entities from materials shared across the web, as well as from open source and licensed databases.
+Launched in 2012, it has amassed over 500 billion facts about five billion entities according to Google, covering real-world things such as people, places, organizations, events, and concepts.
+When you search for a well-known person and see a panel on the side of search results showing their photo, biography, key facts, and related people, that information comes from the Knowledge Graph and is surfaced through a Knowledge Panel.

 Google uses the Knowledge Graph to understand the meaning behind search queries, not just match keywords.
 Instead of treating "apple" as a string of letters, Google knows it could refer to the fruit, the technology company, or the record label, and uses context to determine which entity the searcher means.